 It’s possible I could involved in a car accident, so I wear my seatbelt.
 I might flub a presentation, so I practice it in order to be well-prepared.
 I put aside some money in case of need emergency funds.
-A little anxiety is useful in prompting me to do these things.
+A little anxiety prompts me to do these useful things.

-But a lot of the time anxiety isn’t useful at all.
-It’s often unproductive, not to mention pretty unpleasant!
+But so often anxiety isn’t useful at all.
+It’s can be unproductive and pretty unpleasant!
 And it stops me from fully appreciating what is happening right now.